- Books, Literature, and Writing

 The videos below contain a wealth of useful information to help you quickly decide if you think you have what it takes to retire overseas.

-Currently, about 600,000 Americans receive their Social Security checks in a foreign country.
-This proves that you will not be lonely, as long as you choose your new location carefully.
+Currently, about 600,000 Americans receive their Social Security benefits in a foreign country.
+This shows you need not be lonely, as long as you choose your new location carefully.

 This is a good overview of some important issues to consider.